 Rolfe was called to the scene of an Atlanta Wendy’s drive-thru because Brooks was asleep at the wheel in the drive-thru line.
 He and Officer Devin Brosnan spent over 45 minutes speaking with Brooks, a Black man and father of 3, before they attempted to arrest him for driving under the influence.
 As the officer tried to cuff him, Brooks resisted, got into a scuffle with the two officers, wrestled a taser from one, then fled the scene, at which point he was shot twice in the back by Rolfe.

 Almost immediately, witnesses on-scene and activists in the hours following the shooting called for the APD officers’ immediate termination and indictment.
-Protesters remembered Brooks by hitting the streets with renewed vigor amidst ongoing protests related to the death of George Floyd, the unjust murders of Black people while in police custody, and systemic racism in America as whole.Embed from Getty Images
+Protesters remembered Brooks by hitting the streets with renewed vigor amidst ongoing protests stemming from the death of George Floyd, the unjust murders of Black people while in police custody, and systemic racism in America.

 The district attorney also revealed Rolfe kicked Brooks after Brooks fell from being shot in the back and said “I got him.”
 Officer Brosnan stood on Brooks’ shoulders as he lay dying from being shot.
 Neither provided medical assistance for more than two minutes following the shooting – going against APD policy.

 After the announcement of the charges, DA Howard told reporters former officer Rolfe would have until 6:00PM EST Thursday to surrender himself to law enforcement custody.

 At the time of this reporting, Garrett Rolfe has not yet surrendered himself into custody.

 The Best Tributes You Didn’t See On Martin Luther King, Jr. Day 2021